 Concerning George Edwin Taylor as a young adult, the Encyclopedia of Arkansas writes:

 From 1880, Taylor worked as a journalist in the La Crosse area, contributing to numerous local newspapers and eventually owning and editing the Wisconsin Labor Advocate.
-He was active in local and state politics, especially in the labor movement and in the Wisconsin People’s and Union Labor parties.
+He was active in local and state politics, especially in the labor movement and in the Wisconsin People’s and Union Labor Parties.
 He moved to Oskaloosa, Iowa, in 1891, where he owned and edited the Negro Solicitor.
-While in Iowa, Taylor was president of the National Negro Democratic League, the National Negro Men’s Protective Association, and the National (Negro) Knights of Pythias.
-From Iowa (1891 to 1910), Taylor moved to Florida, where he was the executive director of Jacksonville’s “Colored” Young Men’s Christian Association (YMCA) and editor of three local newspapers: the Promoter, the Florida Times-Union (colored section), and the Florida Sentinel.
+While in Iowa, Taylor was President of the National Negro Democratic League, the National Negro Men’s Protective Association, and the National (Negro) Knights Of Pythias.
+From Iowa (1891 to 1910), Taylor moved to Florida, where he was the Executive Director of Jacksonville’s “colored” YMCA and editor of three local newspapers: The Promoter, The Florida Times-Union (colored section), and The Florida Sentinel.

 George Edwin Taylor introduced a new ideal to Blacks in America; one of political awareness, social activism, and the power of the press.
 Only recently, with the publication of For Labor, Race, and Liberty: George Edwin Taylor, His Historic Run for the White House, and the Making of Independent Black Politics have we been reintroduced to him as one of the founding fathers of modern Black America.

 - Bruce L. Mouser